CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol4-exe1-Secure-Workloads-with-Defender-for-Cloud.md

-# Exercise : Secure Workloads with Defender for Cloud
+# Lab 4 - Exercise 1 : Secure Workloads with Defender for Cloud

+## Lab overview

+Microsoft Defender for Cloud, a comprehensive cloud security solution designed to protect workloads, applications, and data in cloud environments.
+The focus of the lab is on understanding and implementing security measures using Defender for Cloud to safeguard cloud-based workloads effectively.

 ## Lab scenario
  You are a Security Operations Analyst working at a company that is implementing Miccrosft azure Defender for cloud.
 You start by assigning preset security policies in EOP and Microsoft azure Defender for cloud.